0

 By EllaMae Reiff

-OMAHA (DTN) -- U.S. corn and soybean planting are ahead of their respective five-year averages, according to USDA NASS's weekly Crop Progress report released on Monday.
+OMAHA (DTN) -- U.S. corn good-to-excellent condition ratings were unchanged while soybean good-to-excellent condition ratings declined from the previous week, according to USDA NASS's weekly Crop Progress report released Monday.

 To view weekly crop progress reports issued by National Ag Statistics Service offices in individual states, visit http://www.nass.usda.gov/….
 Look for the U.S. map in the "Find Data and Reports by" section and choose the state you wish to view in the drop-down menu.
 Then look for that state's "Crop Progress & Condition" report.